 To the Moon and Blackwell

 Blackwell Deception is an old-style point-n-click adventure.
 Do you remember the good ol’ Zak McKraken and the Alien Mindbenders?
 Or the more recent Monkey Island series?
-Well that’s the genre.
+Well, that’s the genre.
 But that’s just the technology.
 There’s a great story, greatly narrated through the pixellated characters.
-There’s this strange pair – a young woman and his uncle ghost.
+There’s this strange pair – a young woman and the ghost of her uncle.
 They help just passed away people to understand their new condition and leave this world.
 While you play you discover both the current story and the characters’ background – their lives.
-Actually there are 3 (at least) titles of this series, I played some, I’d like to play more, but I have a life.
-Nonetheless if you like either adventures or stories, give this a try, money will be worth spent.
+There are 3 (at least) titles in this series, I played some, and I’d like to play more, but I have a life.
+Nonetheless, if you like either adventures or stories, give this a try, money will be worth spending.

-To The Moon is a narrative RPG, really there is little G and not much RP, but there is a playable poetry.
-Beside if you are a bit clumsy – as I am – in adventures, and sometimes it happens to get stuck, this is the game for you.
-I never had a doubt about what to do or where to go.
+To The Moon is a narrative RPG, really there is little G and not much RP, but there is playable poetry.
+Besides if you are a bit clumsy – as I am – in adventures, and sometimes it happens to get stuck, this is the game for you.
+I never doubted what to do or where to go.

 The graphics is pixel art, classic RPG pixel art.
 But the story is light years ahead of everything I played.
 This is so gentle, so touching… I am just sad it is over.

 There are two agents/scientists that help people in realizing their wish.
-When someone is about to die, they can help him (or her) in achieving their strongest wish they had in life.
+When someone is about to die, they can help him (or her) in achieving the strongest wish they had in life.

 So I’d say, you’ve got no excuses, pick the technology you can afford and create your masterpiece.